-If you turn right at the top of the lift, there is a path that leads you to the other side of a ridge, where it splits into 2 pistes: Tete Ronde (blue) and Christine (red).
+If you turn right at the top of the lift, there is a track that leads you to the other side of a ridge, where it splits into two pistes: Tête Ronde (blue) and Christine (red).

-Tete Ronde is a favourite of ours - not too difficult, and it can be skied like a downhill race if it's not busy, with some great winding corners in the lower half.
+Tête Ronde is a favourite - not too difficult, and it can be skied fast if it's not busy, with some great winding corners in the lower half.
 Please be careful, though, and never put other people in danger.
 It rejoins Dalles at the level of the Chalet de la Marine.

 Christine is named after French ski champion Christine Goitschel.
 It is about average difficulty for a red, with the steepest part about two thirds of the way down.
 It brings you out close to the bottom of the Moraine chair.

 Another option from the top of the Funitel Péclet is to ski down to the Glacier chair, a slow 3-man.
 It takes you up to a black run, also called Glacier.
 The terrain has changed a fair bit over the last years, as the glacier has dramatically reduced in size.
-Maybe the run will soon have to be called Rock!
+The run will soon have to be called Rock.

 The top of the piste is steep - this is a no-fall zone, or if you do, you won't stop until a good deal further down the run.
 Lower down, it becomes easier.
 The main reason to do Glacier is for the challenge; the main reasons to loop round and round on Glacier are if it's the only place above the clouds, or the only piste which still has fresh, cold winter snow when the snow on the other runs is in the melt-freeze cycle.

-Lower down in this sector is a black called Cascades, under the Cascades lift (named after the ice fall to your left as you go up, see photo above).
+Lower down in this sector is a black piste called Cascades, under the Cascades chairlift (named after the ice fall to your right as you go up, see photo above).
 It's the resort's classic mogul run.
-Eric Berthon, the first moguls World Champion in 1986, used to train here, and asked the resort never to piste it, so it would always have great bumps, and that tradition continues.
+Eric Berthon, the first moguls World Champion in 1986, used to train here, and asked the resort never to piste it, so it would always have great bumps.
+That tradition continues.

-The Moraine sector, chairlift and piste are named after a geographical feature, a glacial moraine on which the chair's pylons stand.
-(A moraine is a glacially-formed accumulation of unconsolidated debris (soil and rock).
+The Moraine sector, lift, and piste are named after a geographical feature, a glacial moraine on which the lift's pylons stand.
+A moraine is a glacially-formed accumulation of unconsolidated debris (soil and rock).
 This one appears to be a lateral moraine.
 In winter 2017-18, a new telecabine replaced the old chairlift - see what's new in 2017-18.

 These slopes face north west, which means the snow is usually in good condition.
 On the other hand, they stay in the shadow for a large part of the day, so it can be cold.
 The area is not recommended when the wind blows from the south east.
 A south easterly is the worst wind for Val Thorens anyway, because it is usually dry, so it doesn't bring snow, but blows it away, down the Belleville valley.
 Moraine is one of the sectors worst-affected by a south easterly, as the wind is funnelled into the little valley, and howls down it.
 Riding the Moraine chairlift in these conditions was no fun, but an indoor telecabine lift should be an improvement.

 (Génépi is an Alpine flower, which is used to flavour a liqueur of the same name.
 The liqueur is similar to absinthe and Chartreuse, and is a taste that can be acquired if the individual concerned is sufficiently dedicated.
 It is based on vodka or pure grain alcohol, with chopped, dried génépi flowers added for taste, aroma and colour.
 This flower is from the genus Artemisia, commonly called wormwood in English.
 It is native to the mountainous areas of France, Spain, Italy and Switzerland, and grows high up in the Belleville valley.
 It can be harvested in July and August - or you can buy it in tea-bag like sachets).

-From the top of the Moraine chair, you can go higher up, on the Col chairlift.
-Again, this is slow, and can be cold in poor weather.
+From the top of the Moraine telecabine, you can go higher up, on the Col chairlift.
+This is slow, and can be cold in poor weather.
 The arrival is tricky - make sure to move away from the chairlift quickly.
 On a fine day, the view from the top is unbeatable.
 The red run down (also called Col) is steep at the top, and can be icy.
 It's usually pisted every other night.

 With north-facing slopes, this sector usually has excellent skiing.
 It can be very chilly at the top when the weather is cold.